aplathan/yle-tiksuttelija-slack-app/README.md

 This screenshot shows the ticket creation modal and the message sent to the user after a ticket has succesfully been created.

+Ticket creation is launched using a slash command that is defined in Slack App configuration.
+This example uses /tiksu.

 ![Screenshot of a ticket creation modal and the message shown after a ticke has succesfully been created.](https://github.com/aplathan/yle-tiksuttelija-slack-app/blob/main/images/tiksuttelija-screenshot.png)

 ## Installing